anantmahambrey/AI-Assisted-Code-Editor/README.md

 2. Enter your doubt/problem
 3. Click "Generate" to process the text
 4. View results in the scrollable output area

+### Future Scope
+1. User profiles and authentication
+2. Real time collaboration for users
+3. More AI Features

 ## Acknowledgments 😀
 - CodeMirror for the text editor